 General Principles of Institution of Civil Suits

-Courts are there to settle the disputes between individual persons and
+Courts are there to settle the disputes between individual

+dispute.
 So whenever persons fail to solve a dispute among themselves, they can

 approach the Court by filing a suit.
 It is called institution of suit.

 There are various categories of Courts.
 All categories can be classified